Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Discussion

 \section{Discussion}

-Every categorisation method used here is designed to enable comparison between methods, not only to study the properties of the disc components.
+The categorisation methods we use in this study are designed to enable comparison between methods, not only to study the properties of the disc components.
 To achieve this, every star is assigned to a component, and each component is measured as a fraction of the total stellar density.
-Leaving some stars unclassified would lower the measured fractions and prevent them from summing to 1, meaning we would no longer measure the components as parts of the total population, just the parts of the population that the method can sort into one of the components.
-This requirement sacrifices some sample purity: a method that allows an ``uncertainty zone'' would produce cleaner samples but would not classify all stars.
-Unlike how methods like these would be used, ours lack such zones, which means we expect our results to be slightly different, except for the abundance-based methods, which typically do not include ``uncertainty zones''.
+If some stars had been unclassified, the measured fractions would be lower and prevent them from summing to unity.
+This requirement sacrifices some sample purity: a method that allows an `uncertainty zone' would produce cleaner samples but would not classify all stars.
+Our methods lack such zones, unlike many methods that have been applied, which may mean that our results differ slightly.

-The five methods we tested are not the only possible ways of differentiating the components of the disc from each other. \cite{buckley_chemical_2024} explore the possibility of using different elemental abundances for identifying different groups of stars with different origins.
-They find that [Mg/Fe] offers the greatest separation between the thick and thin discs but is poor at differentiating disc stars and accreted stars, which is in line with our results.
-They also find evidence for multiple chemically distinct populations in the thick disc while noting the limited utility of [Mg/Fe] for distinguishing between them as well, instead using combinations of Cu, Zn, Al, Ba, Sc, and Y.